The Dude: He fixes the cable?

-Parodied in The Simpsons where Selma is indicated to have called out a TV repairman solely for the purpose of this trope.
+- Parodied in The Simpsons where Selma is indicated to have called out a TV repairman solely for the purpose of this trope.
 The door is slammed on the scene just as the repairman realises that the TV isn't broken, just unplugged.

-In Family Guy, one episode involves the porn film "Quest for Fur" that Lois Griffin acted in when she was younger.
-At the end of the episode, the film is shown, and features a pizza delivery boy that strongly resembles Stewie Griffin (despite the film being about cavemen).
+- In Family Guy, one episode involves the porn film "Quest for Fur" that Lois Griffin acted in when she was younger.
+At the end of the episode, the film is shown and features a pizza delivery boy that strongly resembles Stewie Griffin (who had been worried about being conceived during the filming of the porno).
+All this, despite the film being about cavemen.

 Pizza delivery boy: Did somebody order a pizza?

 - In another episode Peter believes he's going to have an orgy with Lois and a couple of her friends.
 He then settles a few porn scenarios, the first of which is Peter the pizza boy delivering a pizza for a sorority house.

 - And then there's the time when a program about how to extend life in canines is interrupted for "several episodes of One Day At A Time."
 (Brian is increasingly desperate to cut the power to the TV.)

 Ann: Dammit Schneider, I asked you to fix that damn sink two days ago!Schneider: Oh, I'll fix your sink Miss Romano.
 And by "fix your sink", I mean I'll have sex with you.
 And by "have sex with you", I mean I'll fix your sink.
 And by "sink", I mean your reproductive organ.
 And by "reproductive organ", I mean the thing between your knees.
 And by "the thing between your knees"...
 I guess that one's kinda self explanatory.